Spontaneous Quantum Turbulence in a Newborn Bose-Einstein Condensate via the Kibble-Zurek Mechanism

-The phenomenology of turbulence dramatically varies with the spatial dimension.
+The phenomenology of turbulence varies significantly with the spatial dimension.
+In three spatial dimensions (3D), turbulence is characterized by a cascade of energy from large to small scales, with eddies breaking into ever-decreasing whirlpools.
+By contrast, two-dimensional (2D) turbulence is governed by the presence of an additional invariant of motion known as the enstrophy, and gives rise to an inverse energy cascade, with energy flowing from small to large scales.
 In the quantum case, the spatial dimensionality of the superfluid can be varied by tuning the anisotropy of the external confinement in BEC experiments.
-In three spatial dimensions (3D), turbulence is characterized by the cascade of energy from large to small scales, with eddies breaking into ever-decreasing whirlpools.
-By contrast, two-dimensional (2D) turbulence is governed by the presence of an additional invariant of motion known as the enstrophy, and gives rise to an inverse energy cascade, with energy flowing from small to large scales.
-As a result, 2D turbulence leads to the clustering of vortices in bigger patches, predicted by Onsager and experimentally reported in BEC \cite{Seo17,Gau19} and exciton-polariton superfluids \cite{Panico23}.
+Notably, in 2D QT, enstrophy may not be conserved due to vortex-antivortex annihilation, and a direct energy cascade can therefore appear, as observed in numerical simulations \cite{Numasato2010,Chesler13} and BEC experiments \cite{Zhao25}.
+In contrast, its conservation leads to the clustering of vortices in bigger patches, a behavior predicted by Onsager and experimentally reported in BECs \cite{Gau19,Johnstone19} and exciton-polariton superfluids \cite{Panico23}.